About

 In 2013, I collaborated with New York stylist Gerlan Marcel, representing her brand Gerlan Jeans at the Rendez-Vous showroom in Paris.
 My experience in film continued with Hello World for the school La Fémis, where I designed futuristic jewelry.
 Inspired by this project, I launched my own jewelry brand, Couleur Punk à L’eau, creating bold perspex pieces.

 Parallel to this, I modeled for artists like sculptor Philippe Séené and figurative painter Shane Wolf, which deepened my understanding of 3D forms and color.
 In 2015, seeking new inspiration, my partner and I moved to a creative warehouse community in North London, where I developed my distinctive drawing style, influenced by the eclectic group of artists I lived with.
+During this time, my Perspex jewelry brand Couleurs Punk à L’eau was stocked for several years at Ilaria Lepore’s shop on Brick Lane.

 The “B” in Sarah B Solanet is a tribute to my late grandmother Béatrice, who passed on her love for beauty and art.